anuragkar09/anuragkar09.github.io/_pages/about.md

   - /about.html
 ---

-I am a CPU Verification Engineer at ARM working on verifying the architectural and microarchitectural validity of the latest ARM processor designs.
-Starting Fall'21 I will be joining Georgia Tech as an MS in Computer Science student specializing in Computing Systems.
+I'm a Master's student in Computer Science at Georgia Tech.
+I'm currently working with [Prof. Hyesoon Kim](https://www.cc.gatech.edu/~hyesoon/) in the [HPArch Lab](http://hparch.gatech.edu) at Georgia Tech.
+I'm currently working on a project in the area of memory security specifically bounds checking mechanisms for unsafe languages like C and C++.

 More About Me
 ------
-I previously worked for Intel in their Thunderbolt Team and was part of one of the first teams in the world to work on USB 4.0.
+I previously worked for ARM as a CPU Verification Engineer and got to work closely with the ARM ISA.
+I ran RIS tools on FPGA platform and verified the behaviour of ARM's latest CPU cores.
+I also worked for Intel in their Thunderbolt Team and was part of one of the first teams in the world to work on USB 4.0.
 I had an opportunity to travel to the USA to witness and be part of the birth of Intel's (at the time) latest SoC Platform.
-My areas of interest as an MSCS student at Georgia Tech will be Computer Architecture, Hardware Security and High Performance Computing.
-I also received acceptances from Columbia University and Pensylvania State University.
+My areas of interest as an MSCS student at Georgia Tech Are Computer Architecture, Hardware Security and High Performance Computing.
+I had also received acceptances from Columbia University and Pensylvania State University.

 I graduated from the Indian Institute of Technology, Kharagpur (IIT-KGP) with a dual degree B.Tech and M.Tech degree in EECE in 2018.
 My M.Tech specialization was Microelectronics and VLSI Design and my research interest at the time was nanoelectronics and electronic materials.
 A [paper](https://ieeexplore.ieee.org/abstract/document/9316254) based on work I had done during my time at IIT-KGP was published in 2021 in IEEE Transactions on Electron Devices.
 In the summer of 2017, I had the pleasure of working with Prof. Chennupati Jagadish and Dr. Dipankar Chugh at the Australian National University.
 I also presented my work at IIT Kharagpur at the EMRS Spring Meet in Strasbourg, France.